termux/termux-docker/README.md

 docker run --rm --privileged aptman/qus -s -- -p aarch64 arm
 ```

-Note that AArch64 and ARM containers sometimes work properly only in privileged
+Note that AArch64 and ARM containers (and in certain rare situations, some x86 containers)
-mode, even on some real ARM devices.
+sometimes work properly only in privileged mode, even on some real ARM devices.
 If you want your containers to have standard privileges, a custom
 seccomp profile or a custom build of Docker might be required.
 The custom build
 of Docker limits the customizations to purely what is necessary for
 the `personality()` system call, leaving the security settings of all other system